cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 The repetitive structure of Macbeth's speech also shows his _ deep-rooted uncertainty.
 He repeatedly returns to his anxieties about Banquo and the unresolved subject of safeguarding his kingship.
 Again, this illustrates his anxiety and unsettled state of mind.
 He is now determined to eliminate any threats - real or imagined - that could undermine his long-term control of the Scottish throne.

 Dismissive references to the 'fruitless crown' and 'barren sceptre' emphasise Macbeth's dissatisfaction and sense of self-pity.
 He is also conscious of the irony of sacrificing his immoral soul ('mine eternal jewel') - and all to advance the political interests of 'the seeds of Banquo'.
 In contrast to earlier soliloquies, in which he reflected on the morality of his plans.
-Macbeth shows no humanity.
+Macbeth shows no humanity.-->

+## Dramatic Irony

+Dramatic irony means that the audience knows something the characters do not.
+Because of this awareness, the characters’ words take on a different meaning, often giving rise to increased suspense or – on some occasions – humour.
+Shakespeare shows that people can be blind to the truth of a situation by enabling his audience to see things as they really are.

+Throughout Macbeth, various forms of dramatic irony are used to create tension and involve the audience.
+An early example occurs in Act 1 Scene 3 when the witches greet Macbeth as Thane of Cawdor .
+He is bemused, saying ,`The Thane of Cawdor lives.’
+However, we have already seen Duncan condemn the traitor to death and grant the title to Macbeth.
+Later, when Ross arrives to announce this news, Macbeth’s reaction is one of shock.

+There is more dramatic irony when Duncan arrives at Macbeth’s catle at Inverness and is struck by the peaceful atmosphere of the place: `This castle hath a pleasant seat.’
+His words follow the dramatic exchange in which Macbeth and his wife begin plotting the king’s murder.
+Lady Macbeth’s  behaviour is also ironic in this same scene, particularly in the refined and formal language with which she welcomes the unsuspecting king.
+Duncan’s complete unawareness of the danger he is in engages the audience and builds suspense.

+Perhaps the most powerful example of dramatic irony is Macbeth’s reliance on the witches’ apparitions.
+He is desperate to believe their assurance that no man `of woman born shall harm Macbeth’ and that he will remain protected until the trees in Birnam Wood begin to move.
+The audience recognises the equivocations of the witches long before Macbeth does.

+A more subtle form of irony is when a character’s words only become significant later in the story.
+For example, during the murder scene, Lady Macbeth confidently says, ‘A little water clears us of the deed’.
+By the end of the play – when she has become weak and deranged – she will be haunted by the smell of blood and obsessively trying to wash her hands.
+Before her powers began to sloop Lady Macbeth supported her guilt-ridden husband, dismissing his talk of hearing voices: ‘So, it will make us mad’.
+This is an ironic foreshadowing of her sleep walking scene, when she is finally overwhelmed by conscience and descends into insanity.

+Shakespeare’s use of dramatic irony places his character’s weaknesses into sharp relief.
+Their errors of judgement stand out all the more when the audience is aware of their impending doom.
+The fact that we know what lies ahead when some of the characters do not enhance the emotional experience of the play, creating feelings of suspense, sympathy, fear, disbelief and even anger in the audience